girdharv18/Challenge-1/README.md

 # Deploying a 3-tier Environment in AWS using Terraform

+### What is a 3-tier architecture?

+A 3-tier architecture is a software architecture pattern where the application is broken down into three logical tiers: Presentation tier, Logic tier and Data tier.

+The architecture is used in a client-server application such as a web application that has the Frontend, the Backend and the Database.
+Each of these layers or tiers does a specific task and can be managed independently of each other.
+It is a way of building an application where the Frontend, the Backend and the Database are both sitting in one place.

+### Benefits:

+* Scalability
+* High Availability
+* Fault Tolerant
+* Security

 ### What is Terraform?

 Terraform is an open-source infrastructure as a code (IAC) tool that allows to create, manage & deploy the production-ready environment.
 Terraform codifies cloud APIs into declarative configuration files.
 Terraform can manage both existing service providers and custom in-house solutions.